 Sec.
 1. (a) The definitions in this section apply throughout this rule.

-(a) (b) As used in this rule, “Allowance” or “emission allowance” means the authority to emit one (1) ton of sulfur dioxide (SO2), as defined under Section 7651 of the Clean Air Act Amendments of 1990, 42 U.S.C.
-7401 to 7671q, effective November 15, 1990 unit of any air pollutant as specified by a federal or state emission allowance system.
+(a) (b) As used in this rule, “Emission allowance” means the authority to emit one (1) ton of sulfur dioxide (SO2), as defined under Section 7651 of the Clean Air Act Amendments of 1990, 42 U.S.C.
+7401 to 7671q, effective November 15, 1990 unit of any air pollutant as specified by a federal or state regulatory system.

-(b) As used in this rule, (c) “Avoided cost” means the amount of fuel, operation, maintenance, purchased power, labor, capital, taxes, and other cost not incurred by a utility if an alternative supply or demand-side resource is included in the utility’s integrated resource plan.
+(b) As used in this rule, (c) “Avoided cost” means the amount of fuel, operation, maintenance, purchased power, labor, capital, taxes, and other short and long term cost not incurred by a utility if an alternative supply or demand-side resource is included in the utility’s integrated resource plan.

 (c) As used in this rule, “Clean Air Act Amendments of 1990” or “CAAA” means Title IV, Acid Deposition Control, of the federal Clean Air Act Amendments of 1990, 42 U.S.C.
 7401 to 42 U.S.C.
 7671q, in effect November 15, 1990.

-(d) “Candidate resource portfolio” means a long-term resource mix selected through the utility’s portfolio screening process to be further analyzed as necessary to determine the preferred resource portfolio. (d) As used in this rule, (e) “Cogeneration facility” means the following:
+(d) “Candidate resource portfolio” means one of multiple long-term resource portfolios selected for further evaluation through the utility’s portfolio screening process to determine the preferred resource portfolio. (d) As used in this rule, (e) “Cogeneration facility” means the following:

 (1) A facility that simultaneously generates electricity and useful thermal energy and meets the energy efficiency standards established for a cogeneration facility by the Federal Energy Regulatory Commission (FERC) under 16 U.S.C.
-824a-3, in effect November 9, 1978.
+824a-3.

 (2) The land, system, building, or improvement that is located at the project site and is necessary or convenient to the construction, completion, or operation of the facility.

-(3) The transmission or distribution facility necessary to conduct the energy produced by the facility to a user located at or near the project site.
+(3) The transmission or distribution facilities necessary to conduct the energy produced by the facility to a user located at or near the project site.

 (e) As used in this rule, (f) “Commission” means the Indiana utility regulatory commission.

-(f) As used in this rule, (g) “Conservation” means reducing the amount of energy consumed by a customer for a specific end-use.
-Conservation includes behavior changes such as thermostat setback.
-Conservation does not include changing the timing of energy use, switching to another fossil fuel source, or increasing off-peak usage.
+(g) “Commission analysis” means the required state energy analysis developed by the commission under Ind.
+Code § 8-1-8.5-3.

-(h) “Contemporary issues” means any topic that may affect the inputs, methods, or judgment factors in an IRP that is common to all Indiana jurisdictional utilities.
+(f) As used in this rule, (h) “Contemporary issues” means any topic that may affect the inputs, methods, or judgment factors in an IRP that is common to all Indiana jurisdictional utilities.
 Topics may include, but are not limited to, the following types of issues:

 (1) Economic.